citypay/node-recaptcha/readme.md

     // the secret value supplied by the Google reCaptcha API
     secret: "9834pq98gnaiunga...",

+    // the remote ip address of the end user
+    remoteip: "1.2.3.4",

     // a function which is called when successfully validated with Google.
 No arguments supplied
     success: successHandler,